The 2022 Golden Globe Awards are fast-approaching.

 Oprah Gives The Speech Of The Century

-That same year, addressing a sea of black dresses, Oprah received the Cecil B. de Millie Award and with it came the most vital address.
-“I want all the girls watching here to know that a new day is on the horizon,” said Oprah.
+That same year, addressing a sea of black dresses, Oprah received the Cecil B. de Millie Award and with it came one hell of an address.
+“I want all the girls watching here to know that a new day is on the horizon,” said Winfrey.
 “And when that new day finally dawns, it will be because of a lot of magnificent women – many of whom are in this room tonight – and some pretty phenomenal men fighting hard to make sure that they become the leaders that take us to time where nobody ever has to say ‘Me Too’ again.”
 Watch the moment below.

 The Golden Globes Are Cancelled